TheMaster1127/HTH/README.md

 - A_Index
 - A_LoopField
 - A_LastKey retrieves the last key pressed by the user on the page
+- A_ThisHotkey retrieves the key pressed only inside a label called OnKeyPress:
 - A_ScreenWidth
 - A_ScreenHeight
 - A_GuiControl